atk4/data/docs/quickstart.rst

 In this chapter, I'll only introduce you to the basics.
 You can use the rest of the documentation as a reference.

-.. warning:: If any examples in this guide do not work as advertised, this is
+.. warning:: If any examples in this guide do not work as expected, this is
     most probably a bug.
 Please report it so that our team could look into it.

 Requirements